Define and use compute contexts (SQL Server and RevoScaleR tutorial)

 In this example, the traceLevel property is set to 7, meaning "show all tracing information."

-To change the compute context, use the rxSetComputeContext function and specify the context by name.
+Use the rxSetComputeContext function to specify the tracing-enabled compute context by name.

-In the next step you learn how to use compute contexts, to run R code on the server or locally.
+Learn how to switch compute contexts to run R code on the server or locally.